 Parent Two: Agamemnon from The Song of Achilles

-Ohhhh dear donkey balls.
-I guess having an uber kind parent in Lancelot was too good to be true, but this arsehole is a bit too much, no?
+Ohhhh no. I guess having an uber nice parent like Lancelot was too good to be true, but this arsehole is a bit too much, no?
 He’s an egotistic coward, and he actually slits his own daughter’s throat as blood sacrifice!
 This is supposed to be my fate?!

-Ah well, if I die, I die I guess.
-However, if Agamemnon ever gets nasty, I’m sure Lancelot will kick his butt; after all, he IS the strongest knight in the world, and he (hopefully) ain’t going to be a soft pushover when it comes to Agamemnon’s bullshit.
+But if Agamemnon ever gets nasty, I’m sure Lancelot will kick his butt to be fair.
+After all, he IS the strongest knight in the world, and he (hopefully) ain’t gonna be a soft pushover when it comes to Agamemnon’s bullshit.
 Hopefully.
+(Someone please adopt meee!!! 😭)

 Sibling One: Quentin Makepeace from Ptolemy’s Gate

 Bah humbug, another villain?
 The apple sure doesn’t fall far from the tree.
 Though maybe having a villain for a brother could bring unexpected benefits?
 I mean, if Makepeace ever succeeds in world domination, I’d be living in the lap of luxury!

 Sure, it’d be at the expense of millions of people, buuut… *shifty eyes*